Elbow Fracture Open Reduction and Internal Fixation

 doctor about how to prepare for the procedure.
 Ask whether you should stop taking

 any medicines ahead of time, such as blood thinners.
-You’ll need to avoid food and
+You’ll need to not eat or drink

 What happens during an elbow fracture open reduction and internal fixation?

-Your doctor can help explain the details of your particular surgery.
-The details of
+Your doctor can help explain the details of your surgery.
+The details of your surgery

-your surgery will depend on the location and severity of your injury.
-An orthopedic
+will depend on the location and severity of your injury.
+An orthopedic surgeon and

-surgeon and a team of specialized healthcare professionals will do the surgery.
-The
+a team of specialized healthcare providers will do the surgery.
+The surgery may take

-whole operation may take a couple of hours.
-In general, you can expect the following:
+a couple of hours.
+In general, you can expect the below:

-- You will receive general anesthesia, so that you’ll sleep through the operation and
+You will receive general anesthesia, so that you’ll sleep through the surgery and

 won’t feel any pain or discomfort during the procedure.
 (Or, you may receive a local